South Africa Garden Route Motorcycle Tour

 First Aid Training

-It is not a requirement to be first aid trained to participate in this expedition.
+It is not a requirement to be first aid trained to participate on this tour.
 However, we do strongly recommend that you consider doing a motorcycle first aid course.
 If you, or a rider you are with, are involved in any accident, whilst not riding with or not close to the support team, having first aid skills may make a significant difference to an injured party.

 Travel / Medical Insurance